For three decades, William Russell has specialised in providing international family health insurance around the globe.

 With various levels of cover, international family health insurance offers flexible, tailor-made plans designed for expat families relocating overseas.
-We provide international family health insurance to expat families in 140 countries.
+We provide international family health insurance to expat families in over 150 countries.
 No need to worry if you’re a frequent traveller or have children in school overseas – your policy works in multiple countries.

 Knowing your healthcare needs are taken care of can help you and your family enjoy time overseas to the full.
 Here are the main benefits that our plans give you: